-Issuance of the Consideration Shares, Transocean Shares out of Authorized Share Capital and the Transocean Shares Issuable Upon Exchange of the Exchangeable Bonds to be Issued in the Combination, as well as Transocean Shares Issuable upon Exchange of the Exchangeable Bonds Issued in Connection with the Refinancing of Certain Songa Offshore Indebtedness, as Required by the Rules of the New York Stock Exchange (the "NYSE").
+Issuance of the Consideration Shares, Transocean Shares out of Authorized Share Capital and the Transocean Shares Issuable Upon Exchange of the Exchangeable Bonds, as Required by the Rules of the New York Stock Exchange (the "NYSE").

-The Transocean Board proposes that the shareholders approve the issuance of the Consideration Shares, Transocean shares out of authorized share capital and the Transocean shares, par value CHF 0.10 each, issuable upon exchange of the Exchangeable Bonds to be issued in the Combination, as well as Transocean shares issuable upon exchange of the Exchangeable Bonds issued in connection with the refinancing of certain Songa Offshore indebtedness, as required by the rules of the NYSE.
-The maximum number of Transocean shares that may be issued in these transactions is []] shares.
+The Transocean Board proposes that the shareholders approve the issuance of the Consideration Shares, Transocean shares out of authorized share capital and the Transocean shares, par value CHF 0.10 each, issuable upon exchange of the Exchangeable Bonds to be issued in the Combination, as well as Transocean shares issuable upon exchange of the rules of the NYSE.
+The shareholder resolution authorizing the issuance of the Consideration Shares, Transocean shares out of authorized share capital and the Transocean shares, par value CHF 0.10 each, issuable upon exchange of the Exchangeable Bonds to be issued in connection with the refinancing of certain Songa Offshore indebtedness, as required by the rules of the NYSE.
 The shareholder resolution authorizing the issuance of the Consideration Shares, Transocean shares out of authorized share capital and the Transocean shares, par value CHF 0.10 each, issuable upon exchange of the Exchangeable Bonds to be issued in the Combination, as well as Transocean shares issuable upon exchange of all Exchangeable Bonds issued in connection with the refinancing of certain Songa Offshore indebtedness, is set forth in Annex A-3.
 This proposal is conditioned on our completion of the Offer.